kgriffo/project3-csci338/README.md

 # Project3

-## To-do list app
+## dvdrental app

-The intention of this project is to make a simple to-do list web app.
+The intention of this project is to display a list of movies located on a dvdrental database.